Zurc/lasaldelavida/episodio5-learning.md

 [sitepoint - rxjs functions with examples](https://www.sitepoint.com/rxjs-functions-with-examples/)

 >  an **Observable** is nothing more than an **array that populates over time.**
+>
+>  At heart, reactive programming is nothing more than using Observables as the building blocks of your programs.

 ### 19 Jun 2019